 HOW DO I SCHEDULE AN APPOINTMENT?

-If you are in need of physical therapy, simply call one of our SportsCare locations or Request an Appointment Online to schedule an evaluation, your physical therapist and referring physician will agree on a frequency and duration for treatment, and our front desk staff will schedule you to meet those requirements.
+If you are in need of occupational therapy, simply call one of our Armworks locations or Request an Appointment Online to schedule an evaluation.
+Your physical therapist and referring physician will agree on a frequency and duration for treatment, and our front desk staff will schedule you to meet those requirements.
 We do everything we can to accommodate your requests for appointment days and times.
 Please inform us of any scheduling restrictions, and we will do our best to work around them.

 WILL THE HAND THERAPIST COMMUNICATE WITH MY HEALTH CARE PROVIDER?